kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 [evicting end-user pods](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods)
 for more details.

-kubelet out-of-resource eviction does not evict Pods wheir their usage does not exceed their requests.
+kubelet out-of-resource eviction does not evict Pods when their usage does not exceed their requests.
 If a Pod with lower priority is not exceeding its requests, it won't be evicted.
 Another Pod with higher priority that exceeds its requests may be evicted.